 - ELS BREEDSTRAET: Setting up an EU web preservation service for the long-term – tales of a (sometimes) bumpy road

-- MARINOS PAPADOPOULOS, CHARALAMPOS BRATSAS, MICHALIS GEROLIMOS, KONSTANTINOS VAVOUSSIS, ELIZA MAKRIDOU & DIMITRA HIOTI: Text and Data Mining for the National Library of Greece in consideration of GDPR
+- MARINOS PAPADOPOULOS, CHARALAMPOS BRATSAS, MICHALIS GEROLIMOS, KONSTANTINOS VAVOUSSIS, ELIZA MAKRIDOU & DIMITRA CHIOTI: Text and data mining for the national library of Greece in consideration of GDPR

-- DITTE LAURSEN, SALLY CHAMBERS, KEES TESZELSZKY, VALÉRIE SCHAFER, DANIEL GOMES & PETER WEBSTER: Opportunities and challenges in collecting and studying national webs
+- NIELS BRÜGGER, DITTE LAURSEN, FRIEDEL GEERAERT, KEES TESZELSZKY, VALÉRIE SCHAFER & DANIEL GOMES: Opportunities and challenges in collecting and studying national webs

-- KAROLINA HOLUB, INGE RUDOMINO, JANKO KLASINC, ŽARKO MIRKOVIĆ, LIDIJA POPOVIĆ, DRAGANA MILUNOVIĆ, NEMANJA KALEZIĆ & TAMARA HORVAT KLEMEN: Past, present and future of web archiving in Southeast Europe: experiences of Croatia, Montenegro, Serbia and Slovenia: Transition in the Time of Web Archiving: Building (and rebuilding) Web Archiving Programs.
+- KAROLINA HOLUB, INGE RUDOMINO, JANKO KLASINC, ŽARKO MIRKOVIĆ, LIDIJA POPOVIĆ, DRAGANA MILUNOVIĆ, NEMANJA KALEZIĆ & TAMARA HORVAT KLEMEN: Past, present and future of web archiving in Southeast Europe: experiences of Croatia, Montenegro, Serbia and Slovenia

 - SARA AUBRY, GÉRALDINE CAMILE & THOMAS DRUGEON: From videos to channels: archiving video content on the web

-- SYLVAIN BÉLANGER, NICK RUEST, IAN MILLIGAN & ANNA PERRICCI: Sustainability Panel: Preservation of Digital Collections, Webrecorder and Archives Unleased Cloud Project
+- SYLVAIN BÉLANGER, NICK RUEST, IAN MILLIGAN & ANNA PERRICCI: Sustainability panel: Preservation of digital collections, Webrecorder and Archives Unleashed Cloud Project

 - JI SHIYAN & ZHAO DANYANG: The Key Technologies of Web Information Preservation and Service System Platform